LSSTDESC/ComputingInfrastructure/doc/LSST_DESC_Notes/template_LSST_DESC_Note.md

 This is the figure caption: above we have the LSST DESC logo, in PNG format.

 And then the text continues.
-Note that GitHub ignores the image sizing commands when presenting reST format documents; Sphinx might not.
+Note that GitHub ignores the image sizing commands when presenting markdown format documents; Sphinx might not.

 References
 ----------